 Mr Hong Feng Wu has consented to the inclusion of such information in this document in the form and context in which it appears and the resources information in this report is based on, and fairly represents, information and supporting documentation reviewed by, or prepared under the supervision of, Mr Hong Feng Wu.
 Mr Hong Feng Wu is a Director of Molyneux Advisors Pty Ltd and has a has a B.Sc.
 Geology and MS in Sedimentology, University of Petroleum China (Beijing), an MBA from the Sun-Yat-sen University (MIT Sloan School of Business).
-Hong Feng Wu is a (Full) member of Society of Petroleum Evaluation Engineers (SPE#1021) and a member of Society of Petroleum Engineers (SPE#5084882).
+Hong Feng Wu is a (Full) member of Society of Petroleum Evaluation Engineers (SPE #1021) and a member of Society of Petroleum Engineers (SPE # 5084882).
 Mr Hong Feng Wu is qualified in accordance with the requirements in ASX Listing Rule 5.41.

-This Remuneration Report for the period 26 July to 31 December 2021 ("the period") outlines the remuneration arrangements of the Group in accordance with the requirements of the Corporations Act 2001 (Cth), as amended (the Act).
-This information has been audited as required by section 308(3C) of the Act.
+REMUNERATION REPORT (AUDITED)

+The remuneration report details the key management personnel remuneration arrangements for the Company, in accordance with the requirements of the Corporations Act 2001 and its Regulations.
+This information has been audited except as explicitly stated as required by section 308(3C) of the Corporations Act 2001.
 The remuneration report is presented under the following sections: